shreyanshchaubey/shreyanshchaubey/README.md

 # 💫 About Me:
 👋 Hello!
 Here’s a bit about me:<br><br>

-🎓 I'm a senior specializing in Computer Science and Engineering at VIT, Vellore.<br><br>
+🎓 I'm a senior specializing in Computer Science and Engineering at VIT, Vellore.<br>

-🛠️ Experienced in DSA, front-end basics (HTML, CSS, JavaScript), and have explored AWS fundamentals.<br><br>
+🛠️ Experienced in DSA, front-end basics (HTML, CSS, JavaScript), and have explored AWS fundamentals.<br>

-🚀 Upcoming Software Engineer at HPE.<br><br>
+🚀 Upcoming Software Engineer at HPE.<br>

-⚔️ Currently leveling up in competitive programming: Focused on enhancing speed and precision in solving problems and building more efficient solutions.<br><br>
+⚔️ Currently leveling up in competitive programming: Focused on enhancing speed and precision in solving problems and building more efficient solutions.<br>

 🤝 Always eager to learn: I’m constantly expanding my skill set and looking to collaborate on exciting new projects.
 Let’s create something awesome together!